 - 1. Advice on the verification and eventual adaptation of reception equipment - 2.
 The modes of connection of other peripheral appliances (TV, VCR, DVD, other STB) - 3.
-Mode of connection to the telephone system (If applicable) - 4.
+Mode of connection to the broadband network - 4.
 Set up and tuning of the receiver - 5.
 Description of the functions of the remote control keys - 6.
 Options and accessories (e.g. Infra-red Keyboard, etc...) - 7.
 Troubleshooting - 8.
 Information on a call centre number to resolve connection problems.